Candidates of the 2018 Lebanese general election: South II (Zahrany–Tyre)

 In second southern electoral district 2 lists were registered.
 The "Hope and Loyalty" (Amal-Hezbollah) list led by Nabih Berri is challenged by the "Together for Change" list (an alliance of Riad Al-Assaad, the Lebanese Communist Party and independents).

 The electorate is predominantly Shia (81.4%).
-6.81% of the electorare is Greek Catholic, 6.1% Sunni, 4.55% Maronite and 1.14% belong to other Christian communities.
+6.81% of the electorate is Greek Catholic, 6.1% Sunni, 4.55% Maronite and 1.14% belong to other Christian communities.